Rozyng12/Rozyng12/README.md

 - 👋 Hi, I’m Nmeka Ngozi
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Analyst
 - 🌱 I’m currently learning Data Analytics at Dahel Techies
 - 💞️ I’m looking to collaborate on Data Analystical Projects
 - 📫 How to reach me on [linkedin](https://www.linkedin.com/in/ngozi-nmeka-903625258/)